Preparing for Commencement

 - Tickets are required for all convocations at Point Loma Nazarene University.

-- Each qualified graduating senior who will be participating in an undergraduate convocation on Saturday, May 4 is eligible to receive 10 tickets.
+- Each qualified candidate who will be participating in Winter Commencement on Saturday, December 17 is eligible to receive 10 tickets.

 - Children age three and older are required to have a ticket.

 - Tickets for Winter Commencement will be available for pickup with Commencement Regalia.
 See "Commencement Week" for a complete distribution schedule.

 - Tickets allow guests access into the Greek Amphitheatre but do not reserve a specific seat.
 All seating is available on a first-come, first-served basis.